DerellLicht/wdparse/README.md

 for any purpose that you wish, without contacting me further.

-This console utility reads the log files from the Weather Display program, and displays summary data for the data.
+This console utility reads the log files from the Weather Display program, and displays summaries for the data.
+User can either get one summary for all existing data, or get separate summaries for each year of log files.

 ```
 Usage: wdparse year_to_select